Aadithya-Srinivasan-Anand/SDN-Firewall-Network-Systems/README.md

 To achieve this, we create a table that links ports to addresses.
 We fill the table with data by tracking traffic.
 When a packet is visible we know that source is out because it comes from some port.
 We check up the destination in our database when we want to forward traffic table.
 If we are unsure of the port, we just send the message all ports other from the one it entered through.
+Our implementation is based on the Pox L-2 Learning Switch.

 ## Firewall Algorithm